vecin2/em_automation/README.md

 This applies as well when running upgrades and any python command it - e.g `python3 -m pip  install update sqltask`

 ###  Install builtin Templates
-For EM developement there are a set templates which implement basic tasks, e.g. add a verb, add an entiy, etc...
+For EM developement there are a set templates which provide a based for mutitple tasks, e.g add/remove verbs, extend entities, add activities to context, etc.
-These Templates will be provided on demand.
+These Templates can be provided on demand.

 # Template Design